Easyrentalblmin/blmIN-guide/docs/ep-detail.rst

 We kindly request that you respect our house rules.
 They are listed in your Airbnb booking confirmation and may include quiet hours, smoking policies, and more.

-**Maximum Party Size**
-Our property is suitable for a maximum party size of **four** guests.
+**Maximum Party Size** Our property is suitable for a maximum party size of **four** guests.
 This includes both adults and children.
 We kindly request that you do not exceed this limit to ensure the comfort and safety of all guests."

 - *Additional Guests:* Mention that additional guests beyond the maximum party size may not be accommodated and are subject to your discretion.

-- *Consequences:* You can also mention that exceeding the maximum party size may result in additional charges or the termination of the booking.
+- *Consequences:* exceeding the maximum party size may result in additional charges or the termination of the booking without refund.

-**Security**
-Ensure all doors and windows are locked when you leave the property.
+**Security** Please ensure all doors and windows are locked when you leave the property.
 Please report any security concerns immediately.

-**Smoking**
+Dial 911 for emergency.

-Our property is non-smoking.
-Please smoke only outside, if applicable.
+**Smoking** Our property is non-smoking.

-**Pet Policy**
-*No Pets Allowed* - Our property is designated as a pet-free space to accommodate guests with allergies.
+**Pet Policy** *No Pets Allowed* - Our property is designated as a pet-free space to accommodate guests with allergies.
 We kindly request that you do not bring any pets onto the premises.

-**Quiet Hours**
-To respect our neighbors and other guests, we observe quiet hours from 10:00 PM to 7:00 AM.
-During these hours, please keep noise levels to a minimum, including music and conversations.
+**Quiet Hours** To respect our neighbors and other guests, we observe quiet hours from 10:00 PM to 7:00 AM.
+During these hours, please keep noise levels to a minimum, including movies, music and conversations.

-**No Party Policy**
-Our property is not suitable for parties or events.
+**No Party Policy** Our property is not suitable for parties or events.
 Large gatherings, excessive noise, and disruptive activities are strictly prohibited.
 We prioritize a peaceful and respectful environment for all guests.

 House Manual
 ------------